Jed Hartman

 handed it to the woman behind the counter, she told me, "Y'know, I

 thought you might be named Jed.
 You look like a Jed.
-I
+I have a

 neighbor named Jed, and he looks like you."